NEW FEATURE: Finally See Which AI Engines Drive Your Leads & RevenueLearn more

 No. CTR measures the click — clicks ÷ impressions.
 Conversion rate measures what happens after the click — leads ÷ clicks (or sales ÷ clicks).
 High CTR with low conversion rate means your ad over-promised what your landing page delivers.
 Low CTR with high conversion rate often means your targeting is too narrow — every click is qualified, but you're not earning enough of them.

-Track every test
+Track every lead

 With Pixel-Perfect Accuracy